 “From what Captain Galloway said, all the action will be on the rail lines.
 The gnawers are migrating west in bigger numbers than before, and we need to establish a perimeter to keep them out.
 When they cross into the territory, they’re bringing the toxic conditions of the wasteland along with them.”

-Late in the afternoon on the second day, the airship squadron sailed out across the open waters of the Bay of Bengal.
-Five days later we crossed the skinny Malay Peninsula and sailed over the Gulf of Thailand.
+On the second day, the airship squadron sailed out across the open waters of the Bay of Bengal.
+Five days later, we crossed the skinny Malay Peninsula, and sailed over the Gulf of Thailand.
 We could see the swampy Mekong River delta distinctly as we traversed the extreme southern end of Vietnam, and finally, ten days into the journey, we sailed out across the South China Sea towards Borneo.

 We landed at the airship station in Kudat, the capital of the British colony of North Borneo.
 It was nothing more than a trading outpost on the coast, and thankfully, less densely populated as compared to Bombay.
 Kurniawan’s village was within a mile of the airship station, on the opposite side of the bay, and we could see scores of Morpurgos arriving in outrigger canoes as we secured our berth.